draxil/harunner/Readme.md

 # ha runner

-Incredibly mininal home assistant command runner.
-Currently the minimum I need.
+Incredibly mininal remote home assistant command runner.
+Currently just what I need.
 Might dev more if anyone else finds this.

+Basic premise is, listens for entity events and then runs commands.
+Great for a push button helper that does something on a computer somewhere!

 See the example config TOML for details, expects config file as it's argument.